 Two RACH configuration options are specified for SBFD RA in TS 38.331 [12].
 A cell can configure only one RACH configuration option.
 This can be either: 1) A single RACH configuration that supports both non-SBFD RA operation and SBFD RA operation, or 2) A dual RACH configuration where a RACH configuration is used for non-SBFD RA operation and an additional RACH configuration is designated for SBFD RA operation, as outlined in TS 38.331 [12].
 An SBFD aware UE that supports the RACH configuration option configured in the cell applies the corresponding RACH configuration.
 Otherwise, the SBFD aware UE applies the non-SBFD RA operation.

+For CFRA triggered by PDCCH order, an SBFD aware UE can be explicitly indicated in the PDCCH order whether to use a PRACH occasion associated with either the first PRACH occasions or the second PRACH occasions, for the PRACH transmission that is initiated by the PDCCH order.

 Editor Notes: The definition of SBFD aware UE is FFS and will align with RAN1.